Scott Caan

 Scott Andrew Caan (born August 23, 1976) is an American actor, director, photographer, writer, and former rapper.
-He received his breakthrough role in Ocean’s Eleven as Turk Malloy who he played in the Ocean’s trilogy and starred as Detective Sergeant Danny "Danno" Williams in the CBS television series Hawaii Five-0 (2010–2020), for which he was nominated for a Golden Globe Award.
+He received his breakthrough role in Ocean's Eleven as Turk Malloy, whom he played in the Ocean's trilogy, and starred as Detective Danny "Danno" Williams in the CBS television series Hawaii Five-0 (2010–2020), for which he was nominated for a Golden Globe Award.
 Caan had a recurring role as manager Scott Lavin in the HBO television series Entourage (2009–2011).
 In the 1990s, he was a rapper and was a part of hip hop group The Whooliganz with The Alchemist, under the pseudonym Mad Skillz.

 Early life

-Caan was born on August 23, 1976, in Los Angeles, California, the son of actor James Caan and Sheila Marie Ryan, an actress and former model.
+Caan was born on August 23, 1976, in Los Angeles, California, the son of actor James Caan (March 26, 1940 – July 6, 2022) and Sheila Marie Ryan (September 17, 1952 – September 18, 2012), an actress and former model.
 His paternal grandparents were Jewish immigrants from Germany.
 He has an older half-sister and three younger half-brothers.

 Career

 Caan was a roadie for the hip hop groups Cypress Hill and House of Pain.
-Caan was also a member of the hip-hop group The Whooliganz as Mad Skillz (with producer and fellow MC The Alchemist as Mudfoot).
-The Alchemist and he, when performing as the rap duo the Whooliganz in the early 1990s, signed a record deal with Tommy Boy/Warner Bros. records.
-They recorded the album Make Way for the W, but after their first single "Put Your Handz Up", the album was shelved and the duo was dropped by Tommy Boy.
+Caan was also a member of the hip hop duo The Whooliganz as Mad Skillz (with producer and fellow MC The Alchemist as Mudfoot).
+The Whooliganz signed a record deal with Tommy Boy/Warner Bros. records and recorded the album Make Way for the W, but after their first single "Put Your Handz Up" was released the album was shelved and the duo was dropped by Tommy Boy.
 In 1995, the Whooliganz' song "Whooliganz" was released as a single in the UK, but Caan and the Alchemist had already parted ways.
 Caan reunited with his former partner The Alchemist in 2014 on the Step Brothers project Lord Steppington, performing on the song "Byron G" with musician Evidence.

 After enrolling at the Playhouse West acting school in Los Angeles, Caan began acting in the late 1990s, appearing in a number of independent films and low-budget films.
 His first role in a major motion picture was that of Charlie Tweeder, a reckless philandering Texas high school football wide receiver in the teen movie Varsity Blues (1999), alongside James Van Der Beek and Paul Walker.
 In the same year, he played the role of Drew in the film Saturn (also known as Speed of Life).
 Caan subsequently appeared in several studio films, including Ready to Rumble (2000) co-starring David Arquette, Boiler Room (2000) co-starring Vin Diesel, Gone in 60 Seconds (2000) as Tumbler, and American Outlaws (2001) co-starring Colin Farrell, in which Caan played 19th-century outlaw Cole Younger.
 In 2003, Caan made his directorial debut with the film Dallas 362, which won a prize at the 2003 Las Vegas Film Festival.